hhundhausen/CSE15L-LabReports/lab-report-1-week-2.md

 ![Image](sshKey2.png)

-*Step Six*   : Optimizing Remote Running
+# *Step Six*   : Optimizing Remote Running

 Now that we don't need to input a password to ***ssh*** or ***scp***, we can concatenate the command with other commands, such as the ones previously tested in *step three*.
-Additionally, this will make editing locally a lot more efficient and less time-consuming.
+Additionally, this will make editing locally a lot more efficient and less time-consuming, because the amount of keystrokes is only 34.

 To run several commands on the same line, write the command at the end in *" quotes,"* or divide the commands with *semicolons*.